(Show/Hide Browsing Column ->)

 The Empire releases setlists every year, listing music approved for specific kinds of venue, and sometimes banning older pieces.
 Each year, the sheet music for newly approved songs is released, categorized by type.
 Musicians are required to play only songs that are approved, but can mix and match their sets from the many, many choices.
 They are allowed a certain level of personalization in their interpretation - but only that level and no more.
 The guild tests musicians periodically to make sure that they are playing the pieces accurately enough, and monitors use undercover musician guild consultants to randomly verify performances throughout their cities.

-Most approved music comes from within the School of Culture (the Music branch), but independent musicians and Music Guild members also frequently compose music.
-They can submit their written scores to a board of approval within the School of Culture.
+Most approved music is composed by independent musicians and Music Guild members.
+They can submit their written scores to a board of approval within the School of Culture, Promotion School (commonly called the Propaganda School).
 The process is lengthy, but a judicious bribe can get a piece of music on a fast track to being reviewed (which still may take as long as a year!).
 Scores without lyrics are marginally easier to get approval for, but still must be vetted for specific venues.
 Alternate lyrics for existing music are also reviewed.

 Recorded music is just being invented, and is of such poor quality still that it is not considered a licensed replacement for live performance.
 This means that musicians have a much wider range of employment opportunities in the Empire!